umguec/Decoding-brain-representations/README.md

 # Decoding-brain-representations
 DONDERS (f)MRI TOOL-KIT: From Image Acquisition to Computation Model

-In this hands-on session, you will implement a neural decoder for reconstructing percieved stimuli from observed responses.
-We will used the dataset that was used in the following papers:
+In this hands-on session, you will implement a neural decoder for reconstructing stimuli from responses.
+We will be using the dataset that was previously used in the following papers:

 [1]
 [2]